uezo/aiproxy/README.md

 ## 💡 Tips

+### CORS

-- CORS: Configure CORS if you call API from web apps. https://fastapi.tiangolo.com/tutorial/cors/
+Configure CORS if you call API from web apps. https://fastapi.tiangolo.com/tutorial/cors/

+### Retry

-- Retry: 🦉AIProxy does not retry when API returns 5xx error because the OpenAI official client library retries.
+🦉AIProxy does not retry when API returns 5xx error because the OpenAI official client library retries.
 Sett `max_retries` to `ChatGPTProxy` if you call 🦉AIProxy from general HTTP client library.

 ```python
 proxy = ChatGPTProxy(